pmeeny/CI-MS4-LoveRugby/README.md

 # Love Rugby shop
-Love Rugby is a an ecommerce rugby website allowing users to purchase rugby boots, jerseys and accesories developed for Milestone 4 as milestone project 4 as part of the Code Institute - Diploma in Software Development (Full stack) course.
+Love Rugby is an ecommerce rugby website allowing users to purchase rugby boots, jerseys and accessories developed for Milestone 4 as milestone project 4 as part of the Code Institute - Diploma in Software Development (Full stack) course.

 - There are two types of users, and I have set up accounts for both
-    - An admin user account has been set up with username/password of administrator/Password123
+    - An admin(administrator) user account has been set up with username/password of administrator/Password123
-    - A regular user account has been set up with username/password of mikemurphy/Password123
+    - A regular(shopper) user account has been set up with username/password of johnnysexton/66Nov2009
-    - When making a payment as a regular user, a test credit card of 4242424242424242 has been setup for the card number
+    - When making a payment as a regular user, a test credit card of 4242424242424242 has been set up for the card number
-    - For the expiry date and CVC any number(s) can be used
+    - For the expiry date and postal code any number(s) can be used
 <br>

 **View the live site [here](https://ci-ms4-loverugby.herokuapp.com/)**